Gordon (CDP), Wisconsin

-Gordon is an unincorporated, census-designated place; located in the town of Gordon, Douglas County, Wisconsin, United States.
+Gordon is an unincorporated, census-designated place, located in the town of Gordon, Douglas County, Wisconsin, United States.
+The population was 145 as of the 2020 census, down from 176 at the 2010 census.

 History

 A post office called Gordon was established in 1882.
 The community was named for Antoine Gordon, a French trader with the Indians.

 Transportation

 U.S. Highway 53 serves as a main route in the community.
 Gordon is located 7.5 mi south of Solon Springs; and 40 mi southeast of the city of Superior.

 Population

 As of the 2010 census, its population was 176.

 Gordon has a post office with ZIP code 54838.